mathe00/obsidian-plugin-python-bridge/README.md

 After installing and enabling the plugin:

 1. Go to **Settings** > **Community plugins** > **Python Bridge** (click the gear icon).
-2.  **(Important!)
-Security Warning**: Read the security warning at the top.
-Only run scripts you trust!
+2.  **⚠️ Security Warning**: Read the prominent security warning at the top of the settings page.
+This warning reminds you that the plugin executes Python scripts and you should only run scripts you trust and review.
 3.  **Plugin Language**: Choose your preferred language for the plugin interface, or select "Automatic" to follow Obsidian's language setting.
 4. Set the **Path to Python Scripts Folder**: Enter the **absolute path** or **vault-relative path** to the folder where you will store your Python scripts.
 This is where the plugin will look for `.py` files to run and discover settings from.
 5.  **(Optional) Python Executable Path**: If the automatic detection of Python (or `uv`) fails, or if you need to use a specific Python/uv executable not in your default PATH, you can provide an **absolute path** to it here.
 Leave this field empty to use automatic detection (tries `uv`, then `py`, `python3`, `python`). _Changing this setting may require a plugin reload or Obsidian restart to take full effect for all operations._
 6. Ensure the **HTTP Port** is set correctly (default is `27123`, 0 allows dynamic assignment).
     - **Note on Multiple Vaults:** If you use this plugin in multiple Obsidian vaults simultaneously, you **must** configure a **unique HTTP Port** for each vault in its respective plugin settings to avoid conflicts.
 Your Python scripts will then need to target the correct port for the intended vault (the plugin sets the `OBSIDIAN_HTTP_PORT` environment variable to the _actual_ listening port when running scripts).
-7.  **(New!)
-Script-Specific Settings & Activation**: If you have scripts that define settings (using `define_settings`), click the "Refresh Definitions" button.
-Sections for your scripts should appear below, allowing you to configure them. **You can also enable or disable individual scripts using the toggle provided for each script.**
+7.  **🔒 Script-Specific Settings & Activation**:
+    - Click the **"Refresh Definitions"** button to discover scripts and their settings.
+    - Each discovered script appears in its own section with:
+      - **Activation Toggle**: **Enable/disable individual scripts**.
+Scripts are **disabled by default** for security.
+Disabled scripts cannot be executed and are skipped during settings discovery.
+      - **Settings Configuration**: If the script defines settings using `define_settings()`, they appear here for user configuration.
-    You can also configure enabled scripts to **run automatically on Obsidian startup**, optionally setting a **delay** (in seconds) before execution.
+      - **Auto-start Options**: Configure enabled scripts to run automatically on Obsidian startup, optionally with a delay.
+    - **Security Note**: When you try to enable a script for the first time, you may see a confirmation modal reminding you to review the script code before enabling it.
 8.  **(New!)
 Performance Tip**: Note the recommendation regarding the [Backlink Cache plugin](https://github.com/mnaoumov/obsidian-backlink-cache) if you plan to use the `get_backlinks` feature frequently in large vaults.
 9.  **(New & Recommended!)
 Auto-set PYTHONPATH for Library**: This setting is **enabled by default**.
 It allows your Python scripts to directly import the bridge's Python library (`ObsidianPluginDevPythonToJS.py`) without needing to copy the file into your scripts folder.
 If you disable this, you'll need to manage library access manually (see "Using the Python Library" below).